Subasy/FirefoxOS-plotting-calculator/README.md

 FirefoxOS-plotting-calculator
 =============================

-Mozilla Student Project from Université-d'Evry-Val-d'Esonne
+Mozilla Student Project from Université-d'Evry-Val-d'Essonne.

 This project consist on creating a plotting calculator for Firefox OS.